utkuufuk/cpp-quick-reference/README.md

 int x = 5;                      // create an int on the stack
                                 // automatically freed when calling function returns

-int* y = new int(5);            // crate an integer on the heap, has to be freed manually delete y                        // free heap memory occupied by y y = nullptr;                    // good practice for preventing errors
+int* y = new int(5);            // crates an integer on the heap, has to be freed manually using 'delete' delete y                        // frees heap memory occupied by y y = nullptr;                    // good practice for preventing errors
 ```